 Department of MCB, University of Guelph Custom Text for BIOL 1090/MBG 2040/MCB 2050 - MacMillan.
 2019.
 MCB2050 uses selected chapters from the Molecular Cell Biology, Lodish portion of the custom textbook package.
 This textbook package can be purchased at the U of G Bookstore or Co-op Bookstore.
 It includes a hard copy of the custom text as well as 4 years of access to the digital platform ACHIEVE which includes the e-book and additional learning resources.
 A digital only version of this package is also available.
-All students who took BIOL 1090 in F18 or more recently will have already purchased this textbook therefore they DO NOT need to purchase a text for MCB2050.
+All students who took BIOL1090 or MBG2040 in F18 or later will have already purchased this textbook therefore they DO NOT need to purchase a text for MCB2050.
 These students will receive an email from MacMillan Learning (textbook publisher) with a new access code and instructions to set up their digital ACHIEVE access for both the text and the digital resources required for MCB 2050.
-Questions regarding the MCB 2050 textbook package can be directed to the course coordinator Catrien Bouwman at cbouwman@uoguelph.ca.
+Questions regarding the MCB 2050 textbook package can be directed to the course coordinator.